ExgnosisClasses/2511-TerraformIntro-May27/03 TerraformState.md

 When `terraform plan` is run, it does the following
 1. Reads all of the `*.tf` files in a directory
 2. Updates the state information to record modifications that have been made in the `*.tf` files
-3. Queries the cloud provider environment to get a description the current state of the deployed resources
+3. Queries the cloud provider environment to get a description of the current state of the deployed resources
 4. Creates a plan to modify the cloud resources to conform to the state descriptions
 5. Terraform cannot see or modify cloud resources that are not in its state file